sinequanon/webpack-react/README.md

 ### Things that need to be investigated

 Data access: Rails to aggregate all existing models for single point access?
-Exposes existing services?
+Expose existing services?

 ## Packages Used
 The stack is composed of the following packages :